wrandelshofer/FastDoubleParser/README.md

 The content of the folder `supplemental_test_files` is Apache 2.0 License.

 Alternatively, you can license this project under the Apache 2.0 License.
-Please, do the following:

-- copy source files from this project into your project - as needed
+In this case, you do not need to include the MIT License with your project.
+Make sure that you change the copyright notice in the source files accordingly.
+So that it is immediately clear under which license you use the code.
+For example:

-- replace the file headers with the file headers of your project.
+- Replace the file headers with the file headers of your project.
 - Insert a comment in the file, that states that the file originates from FastDoubleParser, Copyright © Werner Randelshofer, Switzerland, Apache 2.0 License.
-- Include a copy of the Apache 2.0 License in your distribution, as required by its license terms.

 ## Usage